kjappelbaum/oximachinetool/README.md

 git clone https://github.com/materialscloud-org/tools-barebone
 ```

-In _tools-barebone_ _SECRET KEY_ is used to handle data in session. _SECTRE KEY_ is a
+In _tools-barebone_ _SECRET KEY_ is used to handle the data in session. _SECTRE KEY_ is a
 randomly generated string used as a key to encrypt cookies before sending them to browser.
 Create
 the file called _SECRET_KEY_ in the folder _tools-barebone/webservice_ containing a random
 string of at least 16 characters.
-Also change the permissions of the _SECRET_KEY_ file to 600.
+Also change the permissions of the _SECRET_KEY_ file to 600 as shown below:
-For example:

 ```
 echo "sakjfdjfjdfhsdbfsfbsbdlbfsd,lbgsfbgbskjgkjs" > webservice/SECRET_KEY
 chmod 600 webservice/SECRET_KEY
 ```

-_tools-barebone_ can be used either locally or in docker.
+The _tools-barebone_ can be used either locally or in docker.
 There are shell scripts provided
-to build the docker, to run it, to get the apache log from running docker container, etc.
+to build the docker, to launch the docker container, to get the apache log from running docker container, etc.

-For example to build the docker:
+For example:

 ```
 cd tools-barebone

+# to build docker
 ./build-docker.sh
 ```